ChristianHorner/project2-chorner/README.md

 - Typewriter Logic (For-Each Loop): Instead of displaying text instantly, I wrote a loop that iterates through each by putting them into a display string with a
   0.02 second delay.s
 - Rich Text Parsing: I implemented a multiple types of font styles and colors [].
-When the script encounters a character like [b] or [i], it changes the specific text top be either bold or italiczed; or a mix of both.
+When the script encounters a character like [b] or [i], it changes the specific text top be either bold or italicized; or a mix of both.
 - Sprite Synchronization: I managed a secondary array of Sprite nodes for images, toggling their visibility in sync with the current dialogue index to reflect the character's changing emotions (Happy, Normal, Crazy, etc.).